-This Code of Practice for corporate governance applies in addition to any other guidelines for the company's activities, cf. inter alia the Public Limited Liability Companies Act (Allmennaksjeloven - hereinafter "Asal." or the "Public Companies Act") § 6-12 and any formal instructions for executive management, cf. Asal. § 6-13.
+This Code of Practice for corporate governance applies in addition to any other guidelines that the board of directors may have issued for the company's activities, cf. inter alia the Public Limited Liability Companies Act (Allmennaksjeloven - hereinafter "Asal." or the "Public Companies Act") § 6-12 and any formal instructions for executive management, cf. Asal. § 6-13.

-Companies listed on Oslo Børs must publish a comprehensive report on the company's corporate governance, cf. 'Continuing obligations of stock exchange listed companies', Section 7.
+Companies listed on Oslo Børs must publish a comprehensive report on the company's corporate governance in the directors' report or in a document that is referred to in the directors' report, cf. 'Continuing obligations of stock exchange listed companies', Section 7.
 The rules also require that companies must provide an explanation of any matters where they do not comply with the Norwegian Code of Practice for Corporate Governance.
-Companies that apply for listing on Oslo Børs must as part of the application confirm that the company complies with the Norwegian Code of Practice for Corporate Governance or explain any deviation therefrom (or the equivalent code for foreign companies that comply with a code of practice in the state in which they are registered or the code of practice that applies to the primary market for their shares), cf. Listing rules for shares, Section 3.4, third paragraph, Item 30, Section 9.1, second paragraph, Item 3 and Section 9.2, second paragraph, Item 5, in respect of listing on Oslo Børs.
+Companies that apply for listing on Oslo Børs must as part of the application confirm that the company complies with the Norwegian Code of Practice for Corporate Governance or explain any deviation therefrom (or the equivalent code for foreign companies that comply with a code of practice in the state in which they are registered or the code of practice that applies to the primary market for their shares), cf. Listing rules for shares, Section 3.4, third paragraph, Item 32, Section 9.1, second paragraph, Item 3 and Section 9.2, second paragraph, Item 5, in respect of listing on Oslo Børs.
 These rules also apply to companies listed on, or subject to an application for admission to listing on, Oslo Axess.